yaskovdev/blog/source/_drafts/2024-12-05-can-we-write-complex-programs-in-push.md

 60 integer.shove
 ```

-If you only need to read the element without modifying it, you can use `integer.yankdup` (no need to `integer.shove` it then).
+If I only need to read the element without modifying it, I can use `integer.yankdup` (no need to `integer.shove` it then).
 For example,

 ```csharp
 memory[6] == 0;